Neighborhood NewsGreat Falls - Cascade County

 It should be noted that the outcome of any of the races on the ballot will not be changed by the new tally of votes.
 The recount board is comprised of Canvass Board members and county employees.

-One group have come after Thompson, accusing her of tampering with ballots.
+One group has criticized Thompson, accusing her of tampering with ballots.

 “Contrary to the group that is accusing me of opening ballots, I never opened ballots,” Thompson emphasized.
 “I took responsibility for making the decision to open the affirmation envelopes, not ever opening any ballot boxes that were sealed the night of the election.”